clearip/clearip-go/readme.md

 # clear ip golang library

-golang client library for clear ip
+Golang client for Clearip web-service API to determine location of visitors based on their IP.

 ## Installation